GSA/search-gov-website/admin-center/display/brand.md

 **Header and Footer Links.** Fill out the titles and URLs for the navigation links you'd like to appear in your header and footer.
 You can add an email address by specifying *mailto:* within the URL field, such as:

 Title: Contact us
-URL: mailto:info@agency.gov
+URL: mailto:info@example.gov

-Use the icon with three horizontal lines on the left to change the order.
+Use the list icon (with three horizontal lines) on the left to change the order.

 ---

+***Pro Tips***

-***Did you know?*** As you change each font and color option, the mini search results page in the upper right-hand corner will update to reflect your changes.
+* As you change each font and color option, the mini search results page in the upper right-hand corner will update to reflect your changes.
 Once you click save, the changes will appear on your live site.

-***Did you know?*** Our search results page uses a responsive design to ensure it is optimized for searchers anywhere, anytime, and on any device.
+* Our search results page uses a responsive design to ensure it is optimized for searchers anywhere, anytime, and on any device.

-***Did you know?*** We offer results through our Search Results API, if you'd like to create mash-ups or have complete control of the look and feel of your search results pages.
+* We offer results through our Search Results API, if you'd like to create mash-ups or have complete control of the look and feel of your search results pages.
 You can access our Search Results API Instructions by clicking on the Activate Search option in the left-hand menu in the [Admin Center](https://search.usa.gov/sites/).